New Early Career working group: landscape scale environmental monitoring for sustainability

 Postgraduate study can often feel isolating, and students can easily feel trapped in their own research bubble, with little opportunity to engage with research beyond their niche.
 Research beyond the postgraduate level frequently requires the management of collaborations, which postgraduate projects can offer little opportunity to build experience in.

-This is why, in advance of our 2025 ialeUK Conference on environmental monitoring, we are bringing together an early career working group to conduct an evidence-based synthesis on landscape monitoring for sustainability.
+This is why, in advance of our 2025 ialeUK Conference on environmental monitoring, we have launched an early career working group to conduct an evidence-based synthesis on landscape monitoring for sustainability.

 Working group participants will also be invited to attend the ialeUK conference where they will have the opportunity to collate further evidence from talks and survey responses from conference delegates